Research Groups and Training Centers

 The Center leverages conducted research with human and non-human subjects using the principles of behavioral and neuroeconomics to understand a range of aberrant mental and physical health issues.
 Students are involved in projects oriented around substance abuse, gambling, sexual risk behavior, obesity, and the management of chronic health conditions such as cancer and multiple scleroses.
-Affiliated faculty: Professor Dave Jarmolowicz
+Affiliated faculty: Professors Dave Jarmolowicz and Derek Reed.

 The CDC is home to the Sunnyside Toddler Program, the Educare I and II programs, the Kansas Early Autism Program (KEAP), and the Little Steps ABA Early Intervention Program.
 They contribute significantly to undergraduate, graduate, and faculty research.
 Affiliated faculty: Professors Dozier, Neidert, Sheldon, and Sherman.

 - KEAP Program Brochure (PDF)

 Located in Northeast Kansas City, Kansas, the JGCP seeks to improve the community's developmental and educational experiences for children, and thus, the children's academic and social achievements.
 In particular, the Project seeks to develop meaningful solutions to what community members, themselves, view as problems.
 Affiliated faculty: Professor Greenwood; affiliated courtesy faculty: Professors Baggett, Carta, Heitzman-Powell, Kamps, Walker, and Wills.